 I'm a professor of English specializing in creative writing and modern British literature.
-As a shameless eclectic, I've taught science fiction, psychoanalysis, and other fields.
+As a shameless eclectic, I've also taught science fiction, psychoanalysis, and other fields.
 I've published books on subjects ranging from poetry and translation to children's literature.
 I also direct the creative writing program.

 This creative writing textbook focuses primarily on short-shorts and flash fiction.